Daniel Coronell: Awards

 In 2009 he was granted the highest award for a TV investigative report by the Fundación Nuevo Periodismo Iberoamericano - Cemex, for "Un crimen casi perfecto" (An Almost Perfect Crime) together with a team of journalists from Noticias Uno.
 The program was broadcast in 2007.
 In 2009, he was honored with an Oxfam Novib/PEN Award.

+In 2018, he received the José de Recasens Life and Work Award, presented by the Faculty of Social Communication-Journalism at the Externado University of Colombia, for his "love of the truth."

+In 2025, he received the Grand Prize for Press Freedom, the highest award given by the Inter-American Press Association (IAPA).